Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 ***This directory contains all the scripts and data from the above course - attended by Jack Coutts from the 15th to the 19th of April 2024.***

-*My notes from the course are contained above in the .*
+My notes from the course are contained above in the `stats_course_notes.pdf` file and represent my interprettaion of the course materials.